Rebuild Your Wall Neh. 1:6 CLICK TITLE FOR AUDIO

 You must get help where you need it – Neh 2:17-18 – God has blessed you with a good spouse or a really good friend.
 They can help you rebuild your wall.
 They will point out when you are trying to rebuild your wall with poor construction methods and you must trust them.
 They are telling you the truth even when you don’t want to believe them.
 Remember that they are not emotionally involved in the reconstruction of your life and so they are more objective when they point out deficiencies in your rebuilding program.

 You must resist the gainsayers – Neh 2:19-20 – there will always be people who will oppose your attempt to rebuild your wall because they will no longer have easy access to you.
 Children, parents, siblings and the like have enjoyed free and unencumbered access to your life because your wall has been down.
-As soon as you put it up, they will have to change if they are going to get to you.
-Take for instance a person who has manipulated you with anger or ridicule.
+As soon as you put it up, they will have to change, if they are going to try to get to you.
+Take, for instance, a person who has manipulated you with anger or ridicule.
 As soon as your wall is strong, they can no longer trouble you.
 They will have to deal with you in a completely different way.
 Or they may leave you alone.

 You must have a mind to work – Neh 4:6 – to rebuild your wall and your city sometimes takes years.
 In the meantime, it is easy to get discouraged.
-If you have a mind to work, you will stick with it in spite of the difficulty of the task.
+If you have a mind to work, you will stick with it, despite the difficulty of the task.
 It takes lots of continual work to rebuild your wall and your city.

 You must deal with the rubbish – Neh 4:10 – there’s usually a lot of “baggage” in your life to deal with.
 And much of it is going back into the wall you are building [Neh 4:2].
 In other words, the city is still your life and the people in your life are still in your life after you are through.
 Much of your troubled past has to do with these folks.
 So, your wall is partly rebuilt from the things you learn from your past.
 You can’t let those things get you down.
 You use them to grow stronger.